Search

 Scholarships and Grants for Unemployed and Low-Income Students

-Having a postsecondary education is incredibly valuable.
-Whether you choose to take the four-year college route or gain hands-on training at a trade school, choosing an education beyond high school is a great way to help set yourself up for long-term career success.1
+Whether you choose to take the four-year college route or gain hands-on training at a trade school,18 choosing an education beyond high school is a great way to help set yourself up for a long-term career.1

-There are thousands of scholarships and grants available, so finding ones to apply for can be an overwhelming process.
+Continue reading.
 We’ve put together a guide that will walk you through different types of scholarships, grants and financial aid for unemployed adults and low-income students.
-Let’s get started!

 Scholarships vs. Grants: What’s the Difference?

-Both scholarships and grants provide students with money they can use toward their education.
-In most cases, this money doesn’t need to be repaid.
+Both scholarships and grants provide students with money they can use toward their education.10 In most cases, this money doesn’t need to be repaid.

 While scholarships and grants are often used interchangeably, there are key differences to note: